saurodeepde7384-glitch/house-price-prediction-ml/README.md

 ✔ Add EDA notebook with visualizations
 ✔ Create a web app (Flask/FastAPI) for UI interface

-📄 License
+ # License

 This project is open-source — feel free to reuse and adapt!
-(If you want a specific license like MIT or Apache, mention it here.)